 Tasmania's Maritime History

-The Maritime Museum of Tasmania in Hobart exploresthe island's strong maritime heritage through a collection of presentations,ship models, artefacts, paintings and images.
+The Maritime Museum of Tasmania in Hobart explores the island's strong maritime heritage through a collection of presentations,ship models, artifacts, paintings and images.

 Visitors with an interest in maritime history will also find some beautiful early lighthouses in Tasmania.
 These include the highest and second highest in Australia at Cape Wickham and Cape Sorell.

 There are also over 1000 ships known to have been wrecked in Tasmanian waters, many of which are now popular dive sites.

 At the mouth of the Tamar River in Tasmania's north is Australia's oldest pilot station dating from 1806and now a maritime museum.
 If you're around on a Sunday come and hear the weekly 12 noon test-sound of the Low Head Foghorn, audible over 30 km away.

 This rich maritime heritage is celebrated every two years with the Australian Wooden Boat Festival, the second largest wooden boat festival in the world.